HaKhanhDeThuong/House-Price-Prediction/README.md

 ## House-Price-Prediction
 Welcome to the House Price Prediction project!
 This project involves web scraping data from a real estate website, processing the data, and utilizing it to predict house prices.
-The goal is to create a model that can provide accurate predictions based on the collected information.
+The goal is to use multiple models and choose which model is best in providing accurate predictions based on the collected information.

 ## Overview